leanprover/theorem_proving_in_lean/propositions_and_proofs.rst

 Internally, the expression ``have h : p, from s, t`` produces the term ``(λ (h : p), t) s``.
 In other words, ``s`` is a proof of ``p``, ``t`` is a proof of the desired conclusion assuming ``h : p``, and the two are combined by a lambda abstraction and application.
 This simple device is extremely useful when it comes to structuring long proofs, since we can use intermediate ``have``'s as stepping stones leading to the final goal.

 Lean also supports a structured way of reasoning backwards from a goal, which models the "suffices to show" construction in ordinary mathematics.
-The next example simply permutes that last two lines in the previous proof.
+The next example simply permutes the last two lines in the previous proof.

 .. code-block:: lean